 The U.S. Department of State’s Edward R. Murrow Program for Journalists brings more than 100 emerging leaders in the field of journalism from around the world to the U.S. each year to examine journalistic practices in the United States.
 The program is an innovative public-private partnership between the Department of State and several top U.S. schools of journalism.
-The 2013 program is scheduled for October 28-November 15.

 Working in conjunction with U.S. journalism schools across the country, the Department of State's Bureau of Educational and Cultural Affairs developed an international exchange through the International Visitor Leadership Program (IVLP) that has brought more than 1,000 foreign journalists to the U.S. since 2006.

 The Edward R. Murrow Program for Journalists engages young international media professionals in a dialogue with their U.S. counterparts, shares U.S. journalism practices, and creates new professional networks with fellow media professionals from the United States and around the world.
 The international journalists travel in small groups for academic seminars and field activities with faculty and students at one of the partner schools of journalism, then visit small to mid-sized American cities to gain an understanding of media coverage in state politics and government.

 The journalism schools design specialized curriculum for their international counterparts to examine journalistic principles and practices, both in the United States and around the world.
 The universities generously contribute their resources, time, and talent to make this program possible.